 What are Ghost Kitchens?

 Ghost kitchens are becoming a common business model as a reaction to changing consumer behavior.
 Consumers are no longer comfortable with dining out, and others are tired of cooking at home.
 Since no one wants to leave the home's comfort, there is a sudden interest in demanding food delivery.

-A virtual restaurant is a restaurant kitchen that doesn't offer dine-in service.
+A ghost kitchen is a restaurant kitchen that doesn't offer dine-in service.
 The restaurants are employing online ordering to cater to changing consumer behavior and cross the digital divide.
 This expansion model is similar to the lean startup model that allows entrepreneurs to cut down on the labor and operating costs.

 The nature of the ghost restaurant concept relies on making digital ordering efficient.
 Customer experience with digital ordering determines this model's success and whether a restaurant will retain its customers.
 As a result, most restaurants are using mobile applications or websites to facilitate online food ordering.

-However, transiting from the dine-in to virtual restaurants is not all cozy.
+However, transiting from the dine-in to ghost kitchens is not all cozy.
 Restaurants are struggling with making the transition and maintain revenue.
 For example, restaurants have to partner with third parties such as Uber Eats ghost kitchen, Grubhub, and Doorhush.
 At the same time, marketing is one of the challenges for restaurants to promote their businesses and promote third-party delivery providers.

 Transiting to ghost kitchen business model

 There are several reasons why restaurants are adopting the virtual business model.
 The main reason is the promise of lower operational costs when compared to a conventional restaurant.
 These ghost kitchens do not serve walk-in traffic, which means they don't require much operating space.
 For example, the restaurant does not need front-line staff due to ghost kitchens' nature, which reduces labor costs.